RedBowtie/RedBowtie/readme.md

 ### Hi, there 👋

-I am Jiacheng, and I've rencently ended my RA at FAST Lab.
+I am Jiacheng, and I've recently ended my RA at FAST Lab.
 My bachelor major is automation.
 I'm interested in developing control strategies for robot locomotion.
 I'm also interested in multi-agent systems, optimal control and RL for robots.
 I wish to enable robots to cooperate with humans in complex environments.

 ### 🏃🏻 Recent news: